Driving in Merri-bek

 - Zero Carbon Merri-bek Climate Emergency Action Plan (PDF 2Mb)

-We used 23 EVs and 10 private charging stations to refuel them.
-This includes 5 publicly available DC fast charge stations.
-We are are a leader in encouraging and promoting the transition to Electric Vehicles and zero emissions transport.
+Our Council vehicle fleet contains 29 electric vehicles, powered by 10 private charging stations to refuel them.
+We are a leader in encouraging and promoting the transition to electric vehicles and zero emissions transport.

 A car share service lets you book a vehicle and drive it for an agreed upon length of time.
 You pay for the car by the hour, and petrol and insurance costs are covered in your booking.
 Each car share service is slightly different, but most allow you to book online or through an app.